jonnyfux/REST-Docker-Template/README.md

 - Run `cd backend && npm i`.
 Then navigate back to the root folder.
 (Necessary for hot reloading of the backend, because of the usage of Docker Volumes)
 - Run `docker-compose build`
-- Run `docker-comose up` or `docker-comose up -d` (https://docs.docker.com/compose/reference/up/)
+- Run `docker-compose up` or `docker-compose up -d` (https://docs.docker.com/compose/reference/up/)
-- In a separate terminal (or the same if you ran docker-compose up -d) Run `cd frontend && npm run startDev`
+- In a separate terminal (or the same if you ran docker-compose up -d)
+- Run `cd frontend && npm i && npm run startDev`

 After everything started without errors you should see the app under 'http://localhost:4200/'.
 Note this setup is intended for developing purposes only!